maxruther/Movie-List-Madness/README_omdb_builder.md

-# Movie Data Enriching - Quick Overview
+# Movie Data Enriching - Subproject #2
 ## *Building out my movie data with that of external source,* OMDb

 In this second phase of my project, I enrich my movie list database by incorporating that of *The Open Movie Database (OMDb)*.
 The processes of this second phase of data ingestion comprise the **omdb_builder** package.